Cruisefinder

 Selected shore excursions*

-• City tour with Arctic Cathedral
+• City tour including the Arctic Cathedral

 • Visit to a husky camp

-• City walk with Full Steam Museum and Magic Ice Bar
+• City walking tour including the Full Steam Museum and the Magic IceBar

 • Honningsvag is the maritime centre of the North Cape region.
 Its colourful houses are huddled together on the slopes of the local mountain, Storfjellet, which stands at a height of around 300 m (984 ft).
 Walk from the port to the little shops and restaurants offering Nordic specialities or visit the church built in 1885.
 When the town was destroyed by German occupying forces in 1944, only the whitewashed church remained undamaged.
 Take a hike in the surrounding hills to appreciate the idyllic sight of the town today.
 Honningsvag is also a starting point for visiting the legendary North Cape.
 Here, black slate cliffs rise up about 300 m (984 ft) out of the sea and are topped by a huge globe symbolically marking the end of the European mainland.